Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

+There are three consistent parameters in the proposed Algorithm 1 and Algorithm 2, i.e., $\lambda$, $r_1$ and $r_2$.
+The regularization parameter $\lambda$ affects the contributions of the data-fidelity and regularization term, which should be selected according to the structures of the images and noise levels.
+The penalty parameters $r_1$ and $r_2$ control the convergent speed and stability of algorithms.
+To be specific, too small values of $r_1$ and $r_2$ usually reduce the algorithm's efficiency and relatively large values of $r_1$ and $r_2$ yield faster convergence.
+It is crucial to select appropriate penalty parameters $r_1$ and $r_2$ for balancing both algorithm's efficiency and stability.
+The time step size $\Delta t$ in Algorithm 1 is chosen as either $\Delta t = 0.1$ or $\Delta t = 0.01$ in different experiments.
+Similar to the mean curvature regularization \cite{zhu2013augmented}, the choice of spatial mesh sizes influences the reconstruction performance, which are set as $\Delta x =\Delta y = 5$ in the following experiments.

-We compare the proposed model with the most relevant methods including the Euler's elastica model (Euler) \cite{tai2011fast}, mean curvature (MC) \cite{zhu2013augmented}, hybrid first and second order model (TV-TV$^2$) \cite{papafitsoros2014combined}, the second order total generalized variation model (TGV) \cite{bredies2010total} and the spatially adapted TV method (SATV) \cite{dong2011automated}.
-The tunable parameters of all comparative algorithms are listed in Table \ref{Parameters}.
-As shown, the number of model parameter in our model is smaller than or equal to other comparative methods, which greatly eases the difficulty in selecting parameters.
-Simultaneously, our model also has fewer algorithm parameters than other high order models including the Euler's elastica, MC, TV-TV$^2$ and TGV method, which means fewer subproblems are contained in each iteration and may achieve better computational efficiency.
-The specific values of parameters for all comparative algorithms are provided in each experiment.
+We compare the proposed models with the most relevant methods including the Euler's elastica model (Euler) \cite{tai2011fast}, mean curvature (MC) \cite{zhu2013augmented}, hybrid first and second order model (TV-TV$^2$) \cite{papafitsoros2014combined}, the second order total generalized variation model (TGV) \cite{bredies2010total} and the spatially adapted TV method (SATV) \cite{dong2011automated}.
+The tunable parameters contained in different algorithms for comparison are listed in Table \ref{Parameters}.
+As can be seen, the proposed two methods not only contain fewer parameters, but also fewer subproblems in each iteration process.